GronlunE/IDS-Synthesis-with-XTTS/README.md

 ## Installation:
 ### Start here

-1. Clone the repository and install [thetaOscillator](https://github.com/orasanen/thetaOscillator/blob/master/thetaseg.m) into the "thetaOscillator" folder and follow the instructions provided there for installation.
+1. Clone the repository and install [thetaOscillator](https://github.com/orasanen/thetaOscillator/blob/master) into the "thetaOscillator" folder and follow the instructions provided there for installation.
 The MATLAB version was used here.
 The environment variable does not contain TTS.
-2. ->
+2. Matlabengine is required to one function to use [thetaOscillator](https://github.com/orasanen/thetaOscillator/blob/master/thetaseg.m), and that should be installed according to instructions in [here]([https://github.com/orasanen/thetaOscillator/blob/master/thetaseg.m](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)).
+Other option would be to modify 'get_syllable_duration_statistics' function to work without this or simply load precalculated values.

 ### ONLY EXTRACT DATA ->